✨ TL;DR:

 - Compare offers across companies to identify what is competitive and reasonable.

-- Emphasize unique contributions you bring to the company that exceed the typical candidate profile.
+- Emphasize the unique contributions you bring to the company that exceed the typical candidate profile.

 - Practice your negotiation conversation to communicate confidently without being aggressive.